 Employees can enroll in either or both of the Health Care Flexible Spending Account (HCFSA) and/or Day Care Flexible Spending Account (DCFSA).
 Dollars deposited in these accounts are kept separate and cannot be transferred from one account to the other.
 Both accounts are administered by Navia Benefits Solutions and if the participating employee registers on the Navia website they can track the activity of their account online.

-Once a FSA account has been opened, it cannot be changed.
-The employee is committed to that decision for the plan year.
+Once a FSA account has been opened, the employee is committed to that decision for the plan year.
 The only exception is when the employee has an IRS qualified Change in Status or Life Event unless additional flexibility is allowed by the IRS due to a national emergency.